kyleclo/practice/design-patterns/notes.md

 where `Triangle`, `Circle`, and `Square` all implement the `Shape` abstract base class.

 This is fine, but what if the Class needs to be chosen at run-time?
 For example, what if we want to generate shapes randomly, or shapes are chosen by the user when prompted?

+#### Somewhat better approach

-Well, we could expand the code above to look like:
+We could expand the code above to look like:

 ```python
 #  choose ID of shape via random number generator or input